FitSNAP/FitSNAP/doc/src/reaxff.rst

   - Charge Transfer and Polarization in Equilibrium (QTPIE) :footcite:p:`chen2007`

-while fixed partial charges in classical force fields (eg. CHARMM) do not. **FitSNAP-ReaxFF enables retraining of legacy ReaxFF QEq potentials for ACKS2 and QTPIE**, including optimization of the bond_softness, chi, eta, gamma, bcut_acks2, and gauss_exp parameters.
+while fixed partial charges in classical force fields (eg. CHARMM) do not. **FitSNAP-ReaxFF enables retraining of legacy ReaxFF QEq potentials for ACKS2 and QTPIE**, including optimization of the bond_softness, chi, eta, gamma, bcut_acks2 parameters. bond_softness and bcut_acks2 only apply to ACKS2.
+QTPIE gauss_exp parameters cannot be optimized since they are stored externally not in the force field file, but sensible values can be chosen and then the other relevant chi, eta, gamma parameters optimized.

 |